VishalJeyaram/IoTSmartMirror/README.md

 Once you have cloned the repo, you need to do the following steps.
 There are three main components of the app that need to be run.

-This is what the smart mirror is envisioned to look like 😂.
+This is what the smart mirror interface is somewhat supposed to look like.
+I tried my best to make my laptop screen look like a mirror 😂.
 ![image](https://github.com/user-attachments/assets/4a9a3b73-2778-43cb-87c1-c3c178b691f7)